omegaml/omegaml/docs/source/quickstart/usp.rst

 packaging semantics around weights + hyper parameters.

-Treating models as data instead of code enables many useful scenarios, all of which are supported by omega|ml out of the box.
+Treating models as data instead of code enables many useful scenarios, all of which are supported by omega-ml out of the box.
 In particular, in any collaborate environment and even more importantly in productive ML systems we want to:

 * share and deploy new models immediately